The Reckless Moment: Box-office

 The film made a loss of $565,775.

 Critical response

 When the film was first released in 1949, the film critic for The New York Times, Bosley Crowther, praised the actors but wrote, "But it isn't all right with this picture.
 Although it is rather well staged, with credible location settings in Balboa and Los Angeles, it is a feeble and listless drama with a shamelessly callous attitude.
 The heroine gets away with folly, but we don't think this picture will."

-In the recent years, however, the film has received very positive appraisal and is now generally considered one of the best films by Max Ophüls.
+In recent years, however, the film has received very positive appraisal and is now generally considered one of the best films by Max Ophüls.
 It has been highly regarded by film critics, historians and audience, and entered in the list of 1001 Movies You Must See Before You Die.

 Preservation

 The Reckless Moment was preserved by the Academy Film Archive, in conjunction with Sony Pictures, in 1999.